cpe-coder/cpe-coder/README.md

 </div>

 ### :man_technologist: About Me :
-- 💻 I'm currently working as a Freelance Full-stack Developer and Full-time IT Instructor.
+- 💻 I'm working as a Freelance Full-stack Developer and looking for a full-time job.
 - ✍️ I'm continues learning to unfamiliar techs and new updated frameworks, where I can expand my skills and expertise.
 - ⚡ I love exploring the latest tech articles and staying updated with emerging technologies and best practices.
 - 📬 Get in touch! <a href="https://www.linkedin.com/in/grian-gajila/">Linkedin</a>
 <p>

-**`Computer Engineer | Full-Stack Developer | IT Instructor `**
+**`Computer Engineer | Full-Stack Developer `**

 </p>